-- failure to demonstrate that our product candidates are effective for their proposed indication and have an acceptable safety profile; - failure of clinical trials to meet the primary endpoints or level of statistical significance required for approval; - failure to demonstrate that the clinical and other benefits of a product candidate outweigh any of its safety risks; - disagreement with our interpretation of data from preclinical studies or clinical trials; - disagreement with the design, size, conduct or implementation of our or our collaborators' trials; - the insufficiency of data collected from trials of our product candidates to support the submission and filing of an NDA, BLA or other submission or to obtain regulatory approval;
+- failure to demonstrate that our product candidates are effective for their proposed indication and have an acceptable safety profile; - failure of clinical trials to meet the primary endpoints or level of statistical significance required for approval; - failure to demonstrate that the clinical and other benefits of a product candidate outweigh any of its safety risks; - disagreement with our interpretation of data from preclinical studies or clinical trials;

-- failure to obtain approval of the manufacturing and testing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial product supplies or preclinical or clinical testing; - receipt of a negative opinion from an advisory committee due to a change in the standard of care regardless of the outcome of the clinical trials; or - changes in the approval policies or regulations that render our preclinical and clinical data insufficient for approval.
+- disagreement with the design, size, conduct or implementation of our or our collaborators' trials; - the insufficiency of data collected from trials of our product candidates to support the submission and filing of an NDA, BLA or other submission or to obtain regulatory approval; - failure to obtain approval of the manufacturing and testing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial product supplies or preclinical or clinical testing; - receipt of a negative opinion from an advisory committee due to a change in the standard of care regardless of the outcome of the clinical trials; or - changes in the approval policies or regulations that render our preclinical and clinical data insufficient for approval.

 The FDA or foreign regulatory authorities may require more information, including additional preclinical or clinical data, to support approval, which may delay or prevent approval and our commercialization plans, or may cause us to decide to abandon our development program.
-Even if we were to obtain approval, regulatory authorities may approve one or more of our product candidates for a more limited patient population than we request, may grant approval contingent on the performance of costly post-marketing trials, may impose a risk evaluation and mitigation strategy, or REMS, or foreign regulatory authorities may require the establishment or modification of a similar strategy that may, for instance, restrict distribution of one or more of our product candidates and impose burdensome implementation requirements on us, or may approve it with a label that does not include the labeling claims necessary or desirable for the successful commercialization of one or more of our product candidates, all of which could limit our ability to successfully commercialize our product candidates.
+Even if we were to obtain approval, regulatory authorities may approve one or more of our product candidates for a more limited patient population than we request, may grant approval contingent on the performance of costly post-marketing trials, may impose a risk evaluation and mitigation strategy, or REMS, or foreign regulatory authorities may require the establishment or modification of a similar strategy that may, for instance, restrict distribution of one or more of our product candidates and impose burdensome implementation requirements on us, or may approve it with a label that does not include the labeling claims necessary or desirable for the successful commercialization of one or more of our product candidates.
+Moreover, if adopted in the form proposed, the recent European Commission proposals to revise the existing EU laws governing authorization of medicinal products may result in a decrease in data and market exclusivity for our product candidates in the EU.